Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: JPM Storm Attributes PDF

 The joint PDF of the JPM storm attributes was represented by the following structure:

 where the PDF of the landfall location (along the coast), $p(x_l)$ was empirically derived, and the conditional PDFs were defined as

-where the PDF of the central deficit conditional on the landfall location, $p(c_p|x_l)$, was a Gumbel PDF, and a normal distributions represented the PDFs of the radius of maximum winds, forward velocity, and storm heading at landfall, $p(R_{max}|c_p)$, $p(\theta|x_l)$, and $p(v_f|\theta)$, which respectively were conditional on the central pressure deficit, $c_p$, the storm landfall location, $x_l$, and the storm heading at landfall, $\theta_l$.
+where the PDF of the central deficit conditional on the landfall location, $p(c_p|x_l)$, was a Gumbel PDF, a log-normal distribution represented the PDF of the radius of maximum winds, $p(R_{max}|c_p)$, and normal distributions represented the PDFs of forward velocity, and storm heading at landfall, $p(\theta|x_l)$, and $p(v_f|\theta)$, which respectively were conditional on the central pressure deficit, $c_p$, the storm landfall location, $x_l$, and the storm heading at landfall, $\theta_l$.
 The landfall location PDF $p(x_l)$ represented the likelihood of a storm making landfall along the coast between $x_1 = 0$ and $x_1 = x_{l,\max}$ (see Fig. \ref{fig:1}).
 This empirical PDF was obtained by counting the number of times a storm makes landfall at each location \( x_l \), smoothing the counts (from $x_1 = 0$ to $x_1 = x_{l,\max})$ with a Gaussian kernel, and normalizing this smoothed count by the total number of storms observed \cite{johnson2023coastal,nadal2020coastal,nadal2022coastal}.